• Skip to main content

 Next step

-Once the mock-ups were approved, I created redlines and worked with the senior developer to build and implement the new design.
-When the InSite System software was completed, it went into beta testing.
+By the end of the two month project, the mock-ups were approved.
+I created redlines and worked with the senior developer to build and implement the new design.
+When the InSite System software was completed, we launched a redesigned and updated medication management experience that is unmatched in the industry.